 But he will live in the end, for he will not see destruction,

-When he sees wise men die, when the fool and the witless perish and leave their wealth to others.
+When he sees wise men die, when the fool and the unwise perish and leave their wealth to others.

 Their graves will be their homes for ever, their dwelling places for all generations, though they called their lands by their own names.

-A man, though he be honored, has not understood that he has become like the senseless beasts.
+Man, when he was honored, did not understand, but resembled the senseless beasts and became like them.

-Their road is a pitfall for them, and afterwards they will bless with their mouth.
+Their road is a pitfall for them, though afterward they will bless with their mouth.
 Diapsalma

 Like sheep, they are laid in Hades; death shall be their shepherd.

-The upright shall rule them in the morning, their help shall grow old in Hades far away from their glory.
+The upright shall rule them in the morning; their help shall grow old in Hades far away from their glory.

 Yet God will redeem my soul from the hand of Hades when he shall receive me.
 Diapsalma